robmarkcole/Useful-python/Altair/README.md

 * Altair is a declarative statistical visualization library for Python, based on Vega and Vega-Lite.
 * Data in Altair is built around the Pandas Dataframe.
 * Once you have visualized your data, perhaps you would like to publish it somewhere on the web.
 This can be done straightforwardly using the Vega-Embed javascript package
+* May not be suitable for plotting large amounts of data - defaults to limit to 5000 rows

 ## Tips
 * `chart.save('mychart.html')`` will save the chart to HTML.
 At that point you can email the file to someone, or post it on a website.